markybuilds/2k_spark/memory-bank/progress.md

 - Data visualization components

 ## What's Left to Build
-- Integration testing between frontend and backend
-- Comprehensive testing suite
+- Comprehensive testing suite for backend and frontend
+- UI improvements with better spacing and alignment
+- Complete dark mode implementation
+- Enhanced data visualizations
-- Documentation
+- Documentation completion
 - Deployment process
 - CI/CD pipeline

 ## Current Status
-Project is in the integration and enhancement phase.
-We have implemented the backend foundation, data components, prediction models, API server, and frontend components.
-Next steps are to test the integration between frontend and backend, implement end-to-end workflow, and add comprehensive testing.
+Project is in the Model Refinement and Validation phase.
+We have implemented the backend foundation, data components, advanced prediction models with feature engineering, API server, and frontend components.
+We've also added cross-validation, feature selection, and Bayesian optimization to improve model performance.
+Next steps are to implement comprehensive testing, improve the UI with better spacing and alignment, and prepare for deployment.

 ## Known Issues
+- Winner prediction model previously showed misleading 100% accuracy due to small test set (fixed)
-- No testing implemented yet
+- Limited automated tests implemented
-- No end-to-end workflow testing
-- No deployment process
+- UI spacing and alignment needs improvement
-- No CI/CD pipeline
+- No deployment process or CI/CD pipeline in place
+- File-based storage may have scalability limitations